Cairns Travel Guide

 When to Go to Cairns

 Cairns’ location in North Queensland makes for hot, humid summers and dry, mild winters.
-The average daily high in the winter is 26°C (88°F) and 31°C (79°F) in the summer, making Queensland a great place to visit year-round.
+The average daily high in the summer is 26°C (88°F) and 31°C (79°F) in the winter, making Queensland a great place to visit year-round.
+No matter when you visit, there’s a decent chance that you’ll encounter rain, so make sure you pack a rain jacket, at least.

-Summer (December-February) is the wettest time of year, and average temperatures are between 75-89°F (25-31°C).
+Summer (December-February) is the wettest time of year, and average temperatures are between 25-31°C (75-89°F).
+You can expect between twelve and eighteen days of rain during these months.
+Since it’s also very warm, an umbrella or rain jacket is all you should need for waterproof gear.
 This is also the busiest time of the year since Australian summer is when most people visit the country.

-It’s still nice and warm in autumn (March-May), and the rain lets up in April, making this a nice time to visit as well.
+It’s still nice and warm in autumn (March-May), and the rain lets up in April, making this a lovely time to visit as well.
+During autumn, you’ll still get ten to seventeen days with some rain.
+Even the low temperatures during these times of year only drop to about 21°C (70°F), so you won’t need many warm layers, only waterproof gear.

 To beat the crowds, aim for the shoulder season (April-May or September-October).
 There will be fewer people and lower prices.